 Where to Stay

-Book accommodation in walking distance of Florence’s downtown so that you can easily explore the compact city center on foot.
+Book accommodation in walking distance of Florence’s downtown so that you can explore the compact city center on foot.
 You can’t get more central than the waterfront River House Inn, where most of the modern rooms have views of the Siuslaw River.
 Across the street, stay in one of six antique-filled rooms at the Edwin K Bed & Breakfast, housed in a restored 1914 Craftsman-style home.
 For more walkable options, try the unassuming and economical rooms at Landmark Inn, Lighthouse Inn and Old Town Inn — all mere minutes from the Old Town area’s restaurants and shops.
 For campers toting along a tent, the quiet Port of Siuslaw Campground & Marina has 105 sites adjacent to First and Harbor streets.

 A Tour of Old Town